Ameer77-tech/finance-tracker/README.md

 📤 Export to CSV<br>

 # 🧑‍💻 About This Project
 → Built from scratch using React + Vite with about 20–30% help from AI tools and the rest manually written.
-It’s a clean, local-first app with smooth animations and clear UX.
+It’s a clean, local-first app with smooth animations and clear UX.<br>

-📄 License
+📄 License <br>
 Licensed under the MIT License